Caspar Erich Schieler: Publications and legacy

 Schieler is best known for his detailed guide in the administration of the sacrament of penance as described in his book: Theory and Practice of the Confessional: A Guide in the Administration of the Sacrament of Penance (1905) This was among the first of his works to be translated into the English language and was distributed widely throughout the United States.
 Schieler was also well known for his regular contributions to The Theological Magazine, The Messenger of Peace, The Celebration and The Christian Children's Newspaper.
-Schieler is maternal great-great grandfather of Travers Oliver.